 Duration: Ongoing (since 2018)

 The Social Mediators’ Network aims to facilitate the long-term communication among trained social mediators.
-It has a horizontal structure, which allows peer-to-peer collaboration and currently counts about 30 members, from Europe, Africa, and Asia.
+It has a horizontal structure, which allows peer-to-peer collaboration and currently counts over 30 members, from Europe, Africa, and Asia.

 In February and March 2021 ICLAIM continued its activities on Social Mediation under the theme of Social Mediation for Social Transitions.
 The workshops were delivered by ICLAIM with the support of UCLan Cyprus and a grant from the University of Central Lancashire Centre for Sustainable Transitions (UCLan CST).
-Building on previous experience, the activities trained individuals in Social Mediation through a two-day online workshop, followed by an online Roundtable Discussion, which aimed at bringing together old and new Social Mediators’ Network members, to set priorities and identify useful approaches in using Social Mediation in societies characterised by continuous social, political, economic and technological transitions.
+Building on previous experience, the activities trained individuals in Social Mediation through a two-day online workshop, followed by an online Roundtable Discussion, which aimed at bringing together old and new Social Mediators’ Network members, to set priorities and identify useful approaches in using Social Mediation in societies characterised by continuous social, political, economic and technological transitions, especially in times of pandemic.
 The Manual on Social Mediation for Social Transitions, is the result of this project and envisages to expand the contexts within which Social Mediation can be employed as a conflict resolution tool.

 From November 2021 to January 2022, ICLAIM and UCLan Cyprus continued their successful collaboration with the British High Commission in Nicosia, and launched a new project on Identity, Culture & Social Mediation for Cyprus.
 The aim of the project was to build specifically on the project’s potential as a peacebuilding tool.
 The project took a deeper look on the socio-cultural realities in Cyprus across the continuous division of the island, addressing questions of identity and culture across all Cypriot communities, and religious groups.
 Following the activities under the project, we published the Social Mediation Manual on Culture in Divided Societies, which was enriched with practical recommendations, theoretical and empirical data, addressed to local and international networks working on Peacebuilding.